top of page

 Search

-Explore the New Orleans cocktail revolution and sip and savor some locally-loved corners of the city (instead of slam and chug your way down Bourbon St.)...
+Explore the New Orleans cocktail revolution and sip and savor in some locally-loved corners of the city.
+Book a French Quarter Cocktail tour with me to learn the history of the drinks and find FQ bars off the tourist path!

 Sazerac museum display with tourists